garybuckle/garybuckle.github.io/index.md

 This website is just to log the stuff around that.

-Training, running, coaching, injuries and stuff that helps or gets in thre way.
+Training, running, coaching, injuries and stuff that helps or gets in the way.

 So.....
-Why not use FaceBook???
+> Why not use FaceBook???

 Good question!

 I want Control!

 Simplicity!

 I didn't want to have 'likes' or a tangle of peoples thoughts and contributions, as important as they all are.

-People wont see your site without social media!
+> People wont see your site without social media!

 I know and I don't really care.